Clifton-Lee/Customers-Products-Analysis-Using-SQL/README.md

 # Customers & Products Analysis Project Using SQL
-This project aims to utilize SQL to retrieve data from a database to facilitate decision-making and do a comprehensive data analysis.
+This project aims to utilize SQL to retrieve data from a database to facilitate decision-making by doing a comprehensive data analysis.
 The database stores data on sales records for scale model cars.

 ## Getting Started